How to Relaunch a High Ranking Websites: 13-Steps to Protect Your Rankings

 This is different from the sitemap that visitors see on the website.
 It’s a special file that shows search engines where all the pages are on the site.
 Like the Robots file, it’s in the “root” so you can see it for your site (or any site) at www.website.com/sitemap.xml.

 For most sites, this file is created automatically by the content management system.
-Take a look at yours and make sure that every URL from your prioritized list is there.
+Take a look at yours and make sure that the most important URLs from your spreadsheet are there.
+We’ll use Google Search Console to check this post-launch.

 If all else fails and a redirect was missed, the visitor will land on a “page not found” page, also known as a 404 page.
 Take a minute to make sure that your 404 page is more than just a dead end.
 Add links to your most compelling articles or most popular pages.